 18 is a transitional year for many people, and the answer about whether 18 year olds are part of Youth Caucus is “it depends.”
 Youth Caucus is structured based on life-stage, not strictly chronological age.

-If you were in secondary school (high-school) or being home-schooled during the year preceding GA (2014-2015 school year), then you are considered a youth.
+If you were in secondary school (high-school) or being home-schooled during the year preceding GA (2016-2017 school year), then you may choose to consider yourself a youth.
 This includes those who are over 18 and were still in secondary school.

-If were a college student or in the work-force and not in a secondary school (or home-schooled), then you are considered a young adult.
+If you were a college student or in the work-force and not in a secondary school (or home-schooled), then you may choose to consider yourself a young adult.

 While 18-year-old youth are eligible for youth registration, they are not required to register as youth.

 Youth Caucus programming is more about life-stage than strict chronological age.
 Since programming is really targeted for those who are in the middle of the high-school range, those who have just finished 8th grade may not get their needs met by Youth Caucus programming.
 That said, you are welcome to attend with a parent.

 Fourteen year-olds who have not yet entered high school (or the equivalent for home-schooled youth) may attend GA events with a registered parent or guardian or enroll in a supervised Children's Program (separate registration required).